ankowals/saf/README.md

-	16 Fix relative path (relative to project dir) to web drivers in \src\test\java\config\framework\framework.config 17 Fix relative path (relative to project dir) path to jdbc drivers in \src\test\java\config\framework\framework.config 18 Install autoIt ( download from https://www.autoitscript.com/site/autoit/downloads/ ) 19 restart or log out and log in so changes done to the system will be visible
+	16 Fix relative path (relative to project dir) to web drivers in \src\test\java\config\framework\framework.config 17 Fix relative path (relative to project dir) path to jdbc drivers in \src\test\java\config\framework\framework.config 18 Install autoIt ( download from https://www.autoitscript.com/site/autoit/downloads/ )

 ----------------------------------